FOSScraft/Website/PROJECT_SUMMARY.md

 ## 📋 What Has Been Created

-A complete, professional website for FOSScraft - a free and open-source Minecraft launcher derived from Prism Launcher.
+A complete, professional website for FOSScraft - a free and open-source Minecraft launcher.

 ## 📁 Complete Website Structure